hoppersroppers/fundamentals/AdvancedLinux/13-SubmitaWriteupandGetaCertificate.md

+# Submit a Writeup and Get a Certificate!

 One of the best things about CTFs like Bandit is that you can follow someone else's writeup and copy what they have done to solve it yourself.